-Do you know all about Atomic Clocks in space and how they work?
+Do you know all about atomic clocks in space and how they work?
 If not, it's about TIME you do.
 (Haha.
 Ha.
 Ha...)

-What are Atomic Clocks?
+What Are Atomic Clocks?

 At the core of an atomic clock is a quartz crystal.
 Quartz crystals produce a very specific frequency pulse (similar to the swinging of a pendulum) when a voltage is applied to the crystal.
 The desired output frequency produced by the crystal depends on how the quartz is cut and manufactured.

 Quartz crystals and quartz crystal oscillators are used in a huge variety of applications from cell phones to high-end military & PNT equipment.

-However, the frequency produced by a quartz crystal or crystal oscillator alone isn't typically precise enough when it comes to GNSS & GPS satellite constellation standards.
-It still slowly loses track of time over...time.
-An upgraded strategy was needed to help create the super accurate atomic clocks used today.
+But the frequency produced by a quartz crystal or crystal oscillator alone isn't typically precise enough when it comes to GNSS & GPS satellite constellation standards, because they will still slowly lose track of time.
+An upgraded strategy was needed to help create the super-accurate atomic clocks used today.

 Physicists discovered that atoms of specific elements oscillated at exactly the same rate.
 In 1967, the atomic clock timing standard was determined to be exactly 9,192,631,770 oscillations per second (Cesium 133 atom resonant frequency).